-In January 2010, the FASB issued Accounting Standards Update ("ASU") No. 2010-06, Improving Disclosures about Fair Value Measurements, which amends Accounting Standards Codification ("ASC") No. 820 - Fair Value Measurements and Disclosures ("ASC 820") to add new requirements for disclosures about transfers into and out of Levels 1 and 2 and separate disclosures about purchases, sales, issuances, and settlements relating to Level 3 measurements.
+In January 2010, the FASB issued Accounting Standards Update No. 2010-06 ("ASU 2010-06"), Improving Disclosures about Fair Value Measurements, which amends Accounting Standards Codification ("ASC") No. 820 - Fair Value Measurements and Disclosures ("ASC 820") to add new requirements for disclosures about transfers into and out of Levels 1 and 2 and separate disclosures about purchases, sales, issuances, and settlements relating to Level 3 measurements.
 The ASU also clarifies existing fair value disclosures about the level of disaggregation and about inputs and valuation techniques used to measure fair value.
 The ASU is effective for the first reporting period (including interim periods) beginning after December 15, 2009, except for the requirement to provide the Level 3 activity of purchases, sales, issuances, and settlements on a gross basis, which will be effective for fiscal years beginning after December 15, 2010, and for interim periods within those fiscal years.
 Early adoption is permitted.
-We do not expect that this ASU will have a significant impact on the consolidated financial statements or related disclosures.
+The adoption of this ASU did not have a material impact on our financial statements or related disclosures.